web-platform-tests/interop/2026/selection-process.md

 Where more than one participant wants to champion the same focus area proposal a single champion must be nominated for the remainder of the process.

-Champions and seconds (i.e. organizations that would champion a focus area but were not the final selected champion) are recorded for each proposal.

 There is no assigned limit to the number of proposals one participant may champion.